 Within 30 business days – for whole records that have been cleared for public access (access status is Open or Open with Exception).

 Within 90 days – for records that have not yet been cleared for public access (access status of Not Yet Examined).

-All photographic images including high-resolution and large format material will take approximately 30 days from receipt of payment, subject to availability.
+All photographic images including high-resolution and large format material will take approximately 30 business days from receipt of payment, subject to availability.

 Citing archival records correctly helps us locate records and assist other researchers to find the records you've looked at.